omdevteam/om/docs_src/documentation_running_onda.rst

   this parameter is None, no non-hit frames are ever sent.
 If value is a number, it is the number of non-hit frames that *each worker* skips before sending the next frame to the master node to be broadcasted.
-If, for example, the value of this parameter is 100, each worker sends every 100th non-hit frame to the master.
+If, for example, the value of this parameter is 100, each worker sends every 100th non-hit frame to the master for broadcasting.
   Example: 1000

-* **running_average_window_size (int):** the size of the running average window used by the monitor to compute the average hit and saturation rates.
+* **running_average_window_size (int):** the size of the running window used by the monitor to compute the average hit and saturation rates.
 The rates are computed over the number of most recent events specified by this parameter.
 Example: 100.

-* **saturation_value (float):** the minimum value (in ADUs) of the integrated intensity of a Bragg peak for it to be labelled as saturated.
+* **saturation_value (float):** the minimum value (in ADUs) of the integrated intensity of a Bragg peak for the peak to be labelled as saturated.
 The value of this parameter usually depends on the specific detector being used.
 Example: 5000.5.

 [DataAccumulator]
 ^^^^^^^^^^^^^^^^^

-This group contains a parameter that dictates how OnDA aggregates event in the master node before sending them to external programs.
-It is related to the :class:`DataAccumulator <onda.algorithms.generic_algorithms.DataAccumulator>` algorithm.
+This group contains a parameter that dictates how OnDA aggregates events in the master node before sending them to external programs.
+It refers to the :class:`DataAccumulator
+<onda.algorithms.generic_algorithms.DataAccumulator>` algorithm.

 * **num_events_to_accumulate (int):** number of events for which data is accumulated in the master node before being broadcasted in a single transmission.
 Example: 20